Updated: 4 days ago

 There is something in the tradition of Yoga with a lot of value.
-Those are the Sutras and even thus there is a lot of talk about "evolution" of modern yoga, I doubt that it is taking place.
-People simply seem to "do their own thing" hereby dismissing the deeper roots of serious yoga practitioners which are not necessarily known and famous.
+Those are the Sutras, and even thus there is a lot of talk about modern yoga's "evolution", I doubt that it is taking place.
+People seem to "do their own thing" hereby dismissing the deeper roots of serious yoga practitioners which are not necessarily known and famous.

-No doubt, we have heard of a lot of abuse by some eastern and western charismatic leaders, but I am not surprised.
-I discovered early on that charismatic leaders are not the ones who impressed me most and we seem to live through swaying popular neo-liberal national movements that lack a deeper sense of communication, truthfulness and overall respectful handling of affairs.
-We have seen abuse in a lot of power structures, yoga certainly is not free of it, but is this yoga?
+Undoubtedly, we have heard of a lot of abuse by some eastern and western charismatic leaders, but I am not surprised.
+I discovered early on that charismatic leaders are not the ones who impressed me most, and we seem to live through swaying popular neo-liberal national movements that lack a deeper sense of communication, truthfulness and overall respectful handling of affairs.
+We have seen abuse in many power structures, and yoga certainly is not free of it, but is this yoga?
 Does this individualistic culture we live in really supportive the community and our planet earth?

 Take back control of your yoga path with the Sutras.
 In times of turmoil, the sutras can be really a helpful tool.

 Sutras explained: What is a sutra?
-A sutra is an aphorism, a thread of discourses that explain us (the father of the Sutras is Patanjali) the path to enlightenment with all its obstacles.
+A sutra is an aphorism, a thread of discourses that explain us (the Sutras' father is Patanjali) the path to enlightenment with all its obstacles.
 They define what yoga is and the kind of action to take to realise yoga.

-The Sûtras essentially are written in Sanskrit and offer a systematic way to learn them, recite them and practice to achieve the state of yoga.
+The Sûtras has essentially written in Sanskrit and offer a systematic way to learn them, recite them and practice to achieve yoga.
 Patañjali was a notable scholar of the dualist Samkhya school.

 ‘He’ or ‘She’ is said to have lived around 48 BCE to 49 CE.
-Patanjali systemised the ancient wisdom into 196 aphorisms which were traditionally recited from guru (the teacher who helps you to enlighten your learning) to students and one aphorism leads to the next.
-It is like a continuous thread and organises the ancient wisdom of yoga into a synthesized and easy to learn the way.
+Patanjali systemised the ancient wisdom into 196 aphorisms traditionally recited from guru (the teacher who helps you enlighten your learning) to students, and one aphorism leads to the next.
+It is like a continuous thread and organises yoga's ancient wisdom into a synthesized and easy to learn the way.